JayWalker512/CryptoNoter/README.md

 Please contact CryptoNoter at cryptonoter@gmail.com or facebook message at https://www.facebook.com/cryptonoter

 ## Donations To Support
+* There is NO DEV FEE hardcoded to this project.
+Donation is as per your goodwill to support my development.
 I am looking to add other cryptonote currencies support into this project and also to create a monero pool specifically for javascript browser mining.
 If you are interested in my future developments, i would really appreciate a small donation to support this project.
 ```html
 My Monero Wallet Address (XMR)